 Spokeo involved a complaint brought under the FCRA.
 It therefore has direct relevance to lawsuits brought under FACTA.
 The plaintiffs in Bassett alleged willful violations of FACTA on parking receipts issued by the defendant.
 The plaintiffs in Noble made similar allegations against a taxi company.
 The Ninth Circuit ruled in Bassett that the plaintiffs had failed to allege a “concrete” injury, as required by Spokeo, noting that alleged “exposure to identity theft is…too speculative for Article III purposes.”
 Bassett, 883 F.3d at 783 (internal quotations omitted).
 The court cited Bassett in an unpublished decision in Noble.
 Since the plaintiffs’ “alleged injury depended entirely on a FACTA violation,” the court held that its ruling in Bassett was controlling.
 Noble, slip op. at 4.

-For more than 40 years, California business litigation attorney James G. Schwartz has advocated for the rights and interests of businesses and business owners involved in fraud claims in the Bay Area.
-You can contact us today online or at (925) 463-1073 to schedule a free and confidential consultation to see how our experienced and knowledgeable team can help you.
+For more than 40 years, Cirrus Law PC has advocated for the rights and interests of businesses and business owners involved in fraud claims in the Bay Area.
+You can contact us today online or at (925) 463-1073 to schedule an initial confidential consultation to see how our experienced and knowledgeable team can help you.

 More Blog Posts: